John Moisant: Early aeronautical engineering

 John Moisant entered the aviation field in 1909 as a hobby, after attending the Grande Semaine d'Aviation de la Champagne air show in Reims, France in August 1909.
 He designed and built two aircraft between August 1909 and 1910, before he became an officially licensed pilot.
 His first was the Moisant Biplane, alternatively known as "L'Ecrevisse", which he had built in Issy-les-Moulineaux, Paris, France.
 This experimental aircraft constructed entirely from aluminum and steel by workers hired by Moisant from Clément-Bayard was the first all-metal aircraft in the world.
-This aircraft was completed in February 1910; the Moisant biplane's inaugural flight, and Moisant first flight, ultimately resulted in a crash after ascending only 90 feet with limited airtime.
+This aircraft was completed in February 1910; the Moisant biplane's inaugural flight, and Moisant's first flight, ultimately resulted in a crash after ascending only 90 feet with limited airtime.

 Moisant's second project, begun in January 1910, resulted in the Moisant Monoplane, alternatively known as "Le Corbeau", which was partially built out of the wreckage of L'Ecrevisse.
 The alternative design had difficulty staying upright on the ground and was never flown.